-ANSWER: Upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
-Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant denies he was trained and instructed as alleged in this paragraph.
+Defendant lacks sufficient knowledge or information upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

 25. Plaintiff Key was charged with a drug offense because of the wrongful acts of the individual officer defendants.